akaigraham/akaigraham/README.md

 I am an accomplished data scientist with a background in strategic financial analysis and investment due diligence.
 I am skilled in data acquisition, preprocessing, statistical analysis, machine learning, deep learning, and natural language processing.
 I have experience collaborating with stakeholders to define requirements, execute processes, and deploy results.
 I am an adept learner seeking more authority in building tools that drive the most impact.

 ## Open Source Contributions:
 - [MLflow](https://github.com/mlflow/mlflow): MLflow is a platform used to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.

+#### 🔍 Always open to contributing to new projects

 ## Currently Working On:
 - 👕 Developing clothing recommendation engine for use by early-stage Shopify application